-The Freshman Assessment and Placement Program prescribes statewide minimum standards for determining whether entering freshmen should be placed in college-level math and composition courses or in developmental courses in math, composition, and reading.
-Students whose scores indicate placement in developmental classes must enroll in those courses during their first 15 hours of course work.
-Students required to take two or more developmental courses must also take ORT 1011 First Year Experience.
-Students in all associate degree and technical certificate programs are required to take and complete all required developmental classes.
+The Freshman Assessment and Placement Program prescribes statewide minimum standards for determining whether entering freshmen should be placed in college-level math and composition courses or in remedial courses in math, composition, and reading.
+Students whose scores indicate placement in remedial classes must enroll in those courses during their first 15 hours of course work.
+Students required to take two or more remedial courses must also take ORT 1011 First Year Experience.
+Students in all associate degree, certificate, technical and proficiency programs are required to take and complete all required remedial classes.
 Contact the Testing Center at (870) 508-6209 to schedule an appointment for admissions testing.

-Placement scores that are older than 6 years will no longer be accepted.
+Placement scores, which are older than six years, will no longer be accepted.